 A URL or Uniform Resource Locator indicates the location of a file on the internet.
 The parts of a URL include: protocol (HTTP vs. HTTPS), domain name (DetroitInternetMarketing.com), file path (category/blog-post-name.html or similar), and possibly a fragment or named anchor (/#anchor-name).

-How To Clean Up Your Webpage URLs
+How to Clean up Your Webpage URLs

 Check out these quick ways to improve your URL structures and enhance the look of your website.

-1 – Use Full Words In Your URLs
+1 – Use Full Words in Your URLs

-2 – Add Keywords To Your URLs
+2 – Add Keywords to Your URLs

 3 – Eliminate Stop Words

 Stop words are commonly used prepositions, articles, adjectives, and conjunctions that take up important character space in a URL.
 These words will make a URL unnecessarily long, and they may diminish the value of the keywords used above.
-Note that the URL for this post is https://detroitinternetmarketing.com/ways-clean-webpage-urls, not https://detroitinternetmarketing.com/4-effective-ways-to-clean-up-your-webpage-urls.
+Note that the URL for this post is https://detroitinternetmarketing.com/ways-clean-webpage-urls, not https://detroitinternetmarketing.com/5-ways-to-clean-up-your-webpage-urls.
 The first option is cleaner, simpler, and easier to remember.

 Note: If you use WordPress for your content management, you can install a plugin like Yoast WordPress SEO to automatically remove stop words for you.

-4 – Cut Back On Your Categories
+4 – Consolidate Your Categories

 Note: Most CMS platforms have simple solutions for changing webpage URL structures or permalinks in their dashboards.
 For WordPress, Got to Settings > Permalinks to make this adjustment.

-WARNING: Do NOT Change The URL Structure For Successful Existing Pages
+WARNING: Do NOT Change the URL Structure For Successful Existing Pages

 Don’t mess with the URLs of successful webpages or blog posts that are already on your site.
 Doing this will alter any backlinks from other websites that are currently pointing to those pages, reducing the traffic levels and decreasing your PageRank at the same time.